jaffster595/DB-Auto-Org-Chart/README.md

 TBC

 ## FAQ

+**How can I change the logo or user icon images?**
+You can replace the logo on the /configure page, if that is not working for you then simply replace 'icon.png' in the /static/ folder with your own version.
+I recommend keeping to the resolution of 678 x 246.
+Replacing the user icon is a similar process, just replace 'usericon.png' with your own version and stick to 128 x 128.

-TBC - Will populate with real questions if/when they arise.
+TBC - Will continue to populate with real questions if/when they arise.

 ## Troubleshooting

 **Changes that I've made aren't updating on the chart:**
 Load the page with a fresh cache (Ctrl + F5) as your browser will be holding on to the old Javascript.
+Any errors communicating with Azure via Graph API will be shown in the terminal.

 **Problems with the search feature:**
 Navigate to /search-test to open search_test.html.
 Here you'll find various tools to check the status of your employee data and also to test the data directly from employee_data.json.

-TBC - Will populate if/when anybody has issues
+TBC - Will continue to populate if/when anybody has issues

 ## To-Do list
 - ~~Add the option to print the current view~~ DONE